To conserve the farms, forests, and landscapes that define the character of our region.

 NCLT is hosting two MassLIFT AmeriCorps members for full-time work beginning this fall.
 We are looking for a Land Stewardship Coordinator and a Community Engagement Coordinator.
 Check out the job descriptions here and please pass the word to anyone you know who might be interested.

-Check out our upcoming events for the spring!
+Check out our upcoming events for the summer!

 A word from our Interim Executive Director, Lucy Crocker Abisalih